This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 The science behind soil aeration – oxygen

-In compacted soil roots water, nutrients, and oxygen become limiting.
+With a compacted lawn, soil roots water, nutrients, and oxygen become limiting.
 All growing media are composed of a constantly changing environment.
-Nutrient movement and gaseous exchange, are constantly occurring.
-Consequently, any factor that influences one of these processes will severely affect the growth of turf.
+Nutrient movement and gaseous exchange, are always occurring.
+Consequently, any factor that impacts these processes will severely affect the growth of turf.

-The finer the soil, the more prone it will be to compaction, consequently leaving less space for oxygen.
-Denied oxygen, neither turf nor aerobic soil microorganisms can survive.
+The finer the soil, the more likley you will have a compacted lawn.
+This leaves less space for oxygen and denied oxygen, neither turf nor aerobic soil microorganisms can survive.

 Soil equilibrium

-This soil balance can be severely affected If soil compaction develops.
-For example, poor soil aeration or oxygen deficiency is a major factor that limits seedling establishment.
-Soil oxygen deficiency causes:
+This soil balance can be affected in a compacted lawn.
+For example, poor soil aeration or oxygen deficiency is a major factor that limits seedling growth.
+Soil oxygen deficiency:

-- Limited carbohydrate accumulation and hormone synthesis and
+- Limits carbohydrate accumulation and hormone synthesis and

-- Limitations in water and nutrient uptake.
-Potassium uptake can be reduced by 55% in poorly aerated soil.
+- Limits water and nutrient uptake.
+Reductions of up to 55% in Potassium uptake can occur in poorly aerated soil.

-Within the soil environment, several biological processes are occurring.
-The majority of these are aerobic involving the uptake of oxygen and the production of carbon-containing compounds.
-Plant roots respire aerobically and therefore require sufficient oxygen supplies at root surfaces.
-In fact, it has been estimated that roots and soil microorganisms require 5-24 g of oxygen/m2/day.
+In the soil, several biological processes occur.
+The majority of these are aerobic, and involve the uptake of oxygen and the production of carbon-containing compounds.
+Plant roots respire aerobically and so need sufficient oxygen at root surfaces.
+In fact, estimates are that roots and soil microbes require 5-24 g of oxygen/m2/day.
 Oxygen deficiency in the soil occurs because of:

-- Poor rootzone quality, such as heavy fine-textured soils or layered soils with inadequate drainage and
+- Poor rootzone quality.
+This is the case in heavy fine-textured soils or layered soils with inadequate drainage and

 - Excessive irrigation, rainfall, or flooding.

 As discussed later, waterlogging is detrimental to soil aeration.
-After downpours, floods, or excessive irrigation, water fills up the soil’s pore space, displacing the air and reducing the oxygen level nearly to zero.
+After downpours, floods, or too much irrigation, water fills up the soil’s pore space, displaces the air and reduces the oxygen level to nearly zero.

 The science behind soil aeration – Anaerobic Soil Conditions